1947 anti-Jewish riots in Aden: Aftermath

 At least 448 Arabs were arrested for their involvement in the pogroms.
 By 31 December 1947, 226 had stood trial.
 Twelve of them received 2-year sentences, 34 received 18-month sentences, and 128 of them received one year in prison or less.
 Some offenders were also fined or caned.

 The Aden government established a second enquiry, under magistrate K. Bochgaard, to consider claims for compensation.
 Claims totalling more than one million pounds were submitted, exceeding the total annual income of the colony.
 On the grounds that most of the damage was inflicted by non-residents of Aden, Bochgaard awarded £240,000 with a maximum of £7,500 per claim.
 The Aden government then further reduced the maximum per claim to £300 with some options for interest-free loans, much to the anger of the Aden Jewish community.

-Shortly after the riots, Aden's Jewish community almost entirely left, together with most of the Yemeni Jewish community.
+The riots left the Aden Jewish community with the sense that their personal safety and long-term financial security were at risk.
+From the establishment of Israel in May 1948 through year-end 1950, more than 2,800 Jewish residents had left Aden and made it to Israel, about 1,200 of whom were flown there as part of the 18 flights of Operation Magic Carpet.
+This left no more than 800 residents remaining in Aden, most of whom would ultimately depart for Israel due to increased isolation and insecurity after the majority of their community had emigrated.
+Aden's last remaining Jews left in 1967 with the end of the Aden Colony and establishment of South Yemen.